hypo69/hypo/pytest/gemini/src/ai/openai/model/event_handler.md

 6. **Thorough Error Handling:**  Tests for cases where no `code_interpreter` data is found or no output exists.

-This revised solution is more complete, robust, and demonstrates best practices for writing `pytest` tests, especially in situations where mocking data is necessary.
+This revised solution is more complete, robust, and demonStartes best practices for writing `pytest` tests, especially in situations where mocking data is necessary.
 Remember to install the necessary libraries (`pytest`, `unittest.mock`) if you haven't already.

 ```bash